lovell/highwayhash/README.md

 # highwayhash

-Node.js implementation of Google's AVX2+ [HighwayHash](https://github.com/google/highwayhash).
+Node.js implementation of Google's [HighwayHash](https://github.com/google/highwayhash).

 Based on [SipHash](https://en.wikipedia.org/wiki/SipHash),
 it is believed to be robust against hash flooding and timing attacks because memory accesses are sequential and the algorithm is branch-free.

 This makes it suitable for random number generators and hash tables storing untrusted data.

+AVX2 or SSE4.1 instruction sets will be used when available at runtime.

 Expect up to 8 million operations/second,
 depending on the length of the input and the output type required.